Aarhus University Seal

 Citations

-Citations are increasingly being used to shed light on the use and dissemination of research (impact), and a number of indicator measures have been developed based on citations, for example.
+Citations counts are the core measure of research visibility and influence (impact), and a number of indicator measures have been developed based on citations, for example:

 Standards for the calculation of these metrics can be found in the Snowball Metrics recipe book.
 Citations are also an element in the calculation of the h-index and a range of metrics of journal impact